INHA-Artemis/State_Estimation_Benchmark/README.md

 # IMU/GNSS State Estimation Benchmark Library

-This repository is a Python benchmark library for IMU/GNSS state estimation algorithms.
+This repository is a Python benchmark library for IMU/GNSS state estimation.
-It provides a unified pipeline for loading datasets, generating a common CSV representation, running a filter, and saving plots, error curves, animations, and estimate CSV files.
+It provides a unified pipeline for dataset preparation, filter execution, and trajectory/error visualization.

 ## Overview